telerik/winforms-docs/pageview/localization/localization.md

 {{endregion}}

-To apply the custom localization provider, instantiate and assign it to the current localization provider:#_[C#] Using the custom localization provider_
+To apply the custom localization provider, instantiate and assign it to the current localization provider:

+#### Using the custom localization provider

 {{source=..\SamplesCS\PageView\Localization.cs region=localizationUsage}}
 {{source=..\SamplesVB\PageView\Localization.vb region=localizationUsage}}